Mofa Ha'arnavot Shel Dr. Kasper: Oren Brazilay

 The guitarist joined a band named Norma Jean, which recorded a few tracks that were never released.
 He went to New York, started a band called The Sugar Lights, and gradually fell in love with rap music, becoming a sound engineer and working for Def Jam Recordings.
 He is currently the musical producer of several hip hop artists from Brooklyn, and a member of the band BenLaVain.

 Shay Lahav

 After a long break Lahav returned to the music industry as the producer and songwriter of the successful Israeli boy band High Five.
 In 2004, he recorded a solo album and went on tour, performing some of Kasper's old songs with Barzilay.

 Tzvika Cohen

 Cohen stopped playing and currently runs a hotel in Boston.

 Itzik Reisenberg

 became an Orthodox Jew, Reisenberg continued to write songs and play, mainly as a hobby, with an option to record some of his songs.
-Sadly he died from multiple sclerosis in 2019.
+He died from multiple sclerosis in 2019.